jjtech-digital/commercetool-seo-app/README.md

    * Optional: For **Connector key**, enter an identifier for the Connector.
    * Optional: For **Supported regions**, select the Regions in which the Connector will be available.
 If not selected, the Connector will be available in all Regions supported by commercetools Connect.

 5. In the **Project Details** section, follow these steps:
    * For **Primary project**, select the primary Project for the Connector.
    * For **Supported projects**, choose to make this Connector available to all or specific Projects within the Organization.

 6. Click **Next**.

 7. Optional: If you want to publish the Connector, select one of the options.
 To publish later, click Skip this step.
    * To publish a Connector for testing or debug purposes in your own Projects, click **Request Preview**.
    * To publish the Connector for use in your own Projects, click **Publish for private use**.
    * To submit your Connector to the certification process, click **List on Marketplace**.
 After the Connector is certified, it will be listed on the Connect marketplace as a Public Connector.

 8. The Manage connectors page appears, which displays your Organization Connectors.

+## Publish an Organization Connector

+Your Organization Connector must be published before it can be installed.

+1. From the Connect marketplace, click Manage connectors.

+2. On the Organization connectors tab, select a Connector from the list and choose one of the following:
+   * Request preview: To publish your Connector for testing or debug purposes, click Request preview.
+After the Previewable status appears as Accepted, the Connector can be installed.

+ > If the Previewable status appears as Rejected, you can view more information on the Preview Report tab of the Connector.
+   * List on Marketplace: To list the Connector as a Public Connector, click List on Marketplace.
+This will submit your Connector to the certification process.
+After the Connector status appears as Listed and certified, your Connector will be listed on the Connect marketplace as a Public Connector.
+   * Publish for private use: To publish the Connector for use in your own Projects, click Publish for private use.
+After the Connector status appears as Published, the Connector can be installed.

+ > If the Connector status appears as Publish failed, you can view more information on the Publish Report tab of the Connector.